This article applies only to Mac computers with an Intel processor.

 Based on the measurements that it collects, battery health management may reduce your battery's maximum charge when in this mode.
 This happens as needed to ensure that your battery charges to a level that's optimized for your usage—reducing wear on the battery, and slowing its chemical aging.
 Battery health management also uses the measurements to calculate when your battery needs service.

 While battery health management benefits your battery's long-term lifespan, it can also reduce the amount of time your Mac runs on one battery charge when capacity limits are applied.
-If your priority is making your Mac notebook last as long as possible before recharging, you can turn the feature off.
+If your priority is making your Mac laptop last as long as possible before recharging, you can turn the feature off.

 When battery health management is turned on, your battery's maximum charging capacity might be limited.
 Although the feature is designed to improve your battery's lifespan, the limited maximum capacity might update your battery status menu to indicate a need for service.
 Your Mac calculates when to recommend service for your battery based on battery health management being continuously enabled.